 |Dome missing bearings - NOT OK||Dome as it should look|

 The adjuster rod: on any model it is critical to know if the pole’s adjuster rod is damaged.
 This is how you adjust the height, but also how you take the pole up & down.
 If the thread on the adjuster is damaged it is likely you will not be able to use the pole.
 If the adjuster can be wound in & out completely then the adjuster should be fine.
 However, if on the XX or NX models the screws are closed in onto the thread, it may be near impossible to ‘re-thread’ your adjuster rod without going to an engineering shop or purchasing a new A-pole.
 We have very few adjuster rods (bought as a complete new A-pole) for the XX & XS models.
-NX model is fine, we have stock.
+NX or PX models are fine, we have stock.
 We do not have any adjuster rods for XP models.

 the large XP bases often had bearings that remained attached to the base, while the main B-Pole was detached.
 If you are missing these bearings they are no longer available.
 See picture below of large base with no bearings.